Generation of massively entangled bright states of light during harmonic generation in resonant media: Results and Discussion

+Note that $\xi_e(\textbf{X},T)$ is equal to unity if $\textbf{A}=0$.
+The limit $\textbf{A}=0$ corresponds to the case when excitation of the material system makes no difference to harmonic generation ($x_{ee,n}=x_{gg,n}$); the harmonics remain in the product of coherent states.
+However, if the nonlinear response of the ground and excited states is different, nontrivial entangled quantum states are generated.

+Examples of such states are shown in Fig.\ref{Figure4} and Fig.\ref{Figure5}.
+For illustrative purposes, here we assume the nonlinear response of the excited state to be negligible, $x_{ee,n}=0$.
+This is reasonable for a resonance with a Rydberg state in a modest field regime, before the onset of recollision-driven harmonics.
+Indeed, the optical response of a Rydberg state is nearly identical to that of the free electron, with negligible nonlinearity before the onset of recollision harmonics.
+The case of 3s, 3p states of Na, where the nonlinear response in the excited 3p state is stronger than in the ground 3s state, is illustrated in Fig.6.

-As in the previous case of the Freeman resonances, to give an impression of the underlying structure of a single frequency mode, say $n=3$, we first artificially suppress the generation of all harmonics except for one and plot its Wigner function for $N_3=|\alpha_{3}(T)|^2=10$ and $N_3=|\alpha_{3}(T)|^2=100$, see Fig.4(a,b).
-We see that individual harmonics become progressively more squeezed as the number of photons in the harmonic increases.
-Thus, in contrast to normal expectations and standard scenarios, the quantum properties of the light state are becoming stronger as the number of photons grows.
-This growing squeezing is already interesting, but the overall quantum state is richer: once we include the generation of both harmonics $n=3,5$, they become entangled.
+To give an impression of the underlying structure of a single frequency mode, say $n=3$, we first suppress the generation of all harmonics except for the third, and plot its Wigner function of the third harmonic for $N_{3,g}=|\alpha_{3,g}(T)|^2=10$ and $N_{3,g}=|\alpha_{3,g}(T)|^2=100$, see Fig.4(a,b).
+We see that the harmonic becomes progressively more squeezed as the number of photons increases.
+The degree of squeezing is quantified in Fig.4(c), where we plot the $X_3$-quadrature dispersion of the wavefunction $\eta_e(X_3,T)$ as a function of $A^2$.
+The dispersion is normalized to that of the vacuum state.

+Fig.4(c) shows that the $X_3$-quadrature dispersion decreases significantly below that for the vacuum state, with squeezing increasing with increasing $A$, which measures the difference in the nonlinear response of the two dressed states.
+While Fig.4(c) shows a specific case of a single mode, the result is general: for multiple modes (multiple harmonics), multi-mode squeezing develops along the vector $\mathbf{A}$.
+The non-Gaussian character of the resulting state signifies it as the inherently quantum resource \cite{hudson74, albarelli18}.